-CRM software for customer records and sales work
+CRM software for service providers: customer records and sales management

 CRM software brings organisations, contacts and activities together in one place.
 In teamspace, incoming emails attach themselves to the contact, callers are recognised, and every open activity turns into a follow-up, without a separate reminder list.